Viscount Rochdale Family Coat of Arms

 Or charged on the shoulder: charged signifies resting on

-Rose Gules: gules indicates the colour red.
+Rose Gules: Gules indicates red.

-Slipped and leaved proper: proper indicates the item being referred to will be in its natural colour
+Slipped and leaved proper: proper indicates the item being referred to will be in its natural colour.